 Board approval is required, regardless of the dollar amount, for (1) District use of off-campus facilities which require a lease, or (2) use of District facilities by outside organizations requiring a lease.

-A Certificate of Insurance from a contractor performing services is required if the services are performed at a District site.
-A minimum of $2,000,000 comprehensive general liability is required.
+A Certificate of Insurance and an Additional Insured Endorsement from a vendor or contractor performing services for the District is required.
+A minimum of $1,000,000 comprehensive general liability is required.
+Umbrella liability in an amount of at least $2,000,000 is required.
+Higher risk Projects require a $3,000,000 umbrella Liability.
+District Insurance requirements are further discussed in the Guidelines to Contracts and Insurance.
 Certain large construction projects may require additional insurance.
-For construction performed under CIP2, the District has a mandatory Owner Controlled Insurance Program (OCIP) for all contracts in excess of $30,000.
+For construction performed under District Capital Improvement Programs, the District has a mandatory Owner Controlled Insurance Program (OCIP) for all contracts in excess of $30,000.

 Public Works Project Requirements